 - Children may sit in a "sniffing position" with the body leaning forward and the head and nose tilted forward and upward.

-- In contrast, adolescents and adults have more recognizable symptoms with sore throat being the main complaint along with fever, difficulty breathing, drooling, and stridor (noise with breathing).
+- In contrast, adolescents and adults have more recognizable symptoms, with the main complaints being sore throat, fever, difficulty breathing, drooling, and stridor (noise with breathing).

 - Doctors have characterized adult epiglottitis into 3 categories:

 - Category 1: Severe respiratory distress with imminent or actual respiratory arrest.
 People typically report a brief history with a rapid illness that quickly becomes dangerous.
 Blood cultures, which are tests that check for bacteria in the blood, are often positive for Hib.